 Web Tools and Search Bar

-John D. Welty, president of California State University (CSU) Fresno, received the Western Illinois University Honorary Doctorate of Humane Letters at Western's Spring Commencement Exercises Saturday, May 15.
+Sandra Keiser Edwards, deputy director of Crystal Bridges Museum of American Art in Bentonville, AR, will receive the Western Illinois University Honorary Doctorate of Humane Letters at Western's Spring 2014 Commencement exercises Saturday, May 10.

 The Honorary Doctorate is the highest award Western Illinois University can bestow upon an individual who has made significant contributions to his/her career and to Western Illinois University.